 Prerequisites: Successful completion of Regents Geometry and Regents Algebra 2.
-Students are encouraged to complete Regents Living Environment and Regents Chemistry, before electing this college-level course.
+Students are recommended to complete Regents Living Environment, Regents Chemistry, or Regents Physics before electing this college-level course.
 Meets double period/single period/double period on alternating days.

 Course Requirements: Successful completion of the lab requirement, college final examination, and demonstration of proficiency in all mandated skills as prescribed by the syllabus.
 This is a math intensive course and will require strong math skills for successful completion of the course.